rtyler/brokenco.de/_posts/2019-05-06-whats-uplink.md

 > web application server to invalidate all sessions.*

-Some ideas for fixing the problem had been discussed over many months, but we kept getting stuck on one major detail: how can we possibly make a major change here, without causing major breakages like we had inadvertently done with JEP-200.
+Some ideas for fixing the problem had been discussed over many months, but we kept getting stuck on one big detail: how can we possibly make a major change without causing a major breakage, like we had inadvertently done with JEP-200.
 The exact chronology I do not recall, but I believe that I eventually convinced Daniel that we could cheaply and easily stand up a telemetry service.
 One which would allow Jenkins instances to give the security team the answers they needed to move forward with a fix.
-In doing so, I volunteered to write and deploy the backend service ([Uplink](https://github.com/jenkins-infra/uplink)) which would receive the data..
+In doing so, I volunteered to write and deploy the backend service ([Uplink](https://github.com/jenkins-infra/uplink)) which would receive the data.

 The entirety of the telemetry system is described in [JEP-214](https://github.com/jenkinsci/jep/blob/master/jep/214/README.adoc),